billpatterson/modding/rwtf-modlist/readme.md

 The secondary purpose of this mod is to provide a platform for people to add their own requiem-compatible mods as extensions.
 An effort has been made to make sure that the base modset here allows allows other mods to be installed on top without causing widespread conflicts that need to be patched.

+Obviously, if your main intent is not "I want to play Requiem" then this is probably not a modlist you want!

 ## What's in this modlist?